git-bug/git-bug/doc/queries.md

 A few tips:

-- query are case insensitive.
+- queries are case insensitive.
-- you can combine as much qualifier as you want.
+- you can combine as many qualifiers as you want.
-- you can use quotation for multi-word search term.
-For example, use `author:"René Descartes"` to search with a complete name.
+- you can use double quotes for multi-word search terms.
+For example, use `author:"René Descartes"` to search for a complete name.

 ## Filtering